 Image: Jeremy Deller, English Magic, British Pavilion 2013 © British Council

 Turner: Watercolours from the West: 1 May – 6 July 2014.
 Free Entry.
 The first exhibition of the Frameworks partnership*, which celebrates great art collections in the West of England.Turner watercolours from Bristol Museums, Galleries & Archives’ own collection will be displayed alongside those of Cheltenham Art Gallery and Museum, the Holburne Museum, and the Victoria Art Gallery.

 (Image courtesy of Bristol Museums Galleries & Archives: click to enlarge).

-Coming later in the year: Moved by conflict
+Coming in October: Moved by conflict

-(Updated 7 March 2014)
+(Updated 22 April 2014)